Hospices of Hope: Scope of work

+Romania

 HOSPICE Casa Sperantei, Brasov

 Founded in 1992, Casa Sperantei provides care for people living with terminal illnesses and children with a range of life-limiting illnesses with a team also serving the capital, Bucharest.
 There also exists an education programme to aid the development of palliative care nationally and in neighbouring Balkan countries.
 The hospice works to develop a national strategy for palliative care with the Ministry of Health.

 Hospice Casa Sperantei Rural Teams

 These teams operate in the Fagara and Zarnesti regions and provide palliative care in the form of home visits.

 HOSPICE Casa Sperantei "Princess Diana" Education Centre, Brasov

 Established in 1997, this centre is accredited by Ministry of Public Health as the National Study and Resource Centre for Palliative Care.
 In 2000, it became the Regional Palliative Care Training Centre for South-Eastern Europe.

 Hospice Casa Sperantei, Bucharest

 HOSPICE Casa Sperantei, Bucharest, was established in 2005.
 It delivered care via medical teams which provided home and hospital visits.
-Bucharest’s first out-patient clinic opened in 2007.
+Bucharest's first out-patient clinic opened in 2007.
 In 2014, a new hospice was built in the Romanian capital.